mhassan2/splunk-n-box/README.md

 If that doesn’t work for you then try another “splunk” image on the registry.
 Or you can make your own-stripped down Splunk image.
 If there is enough interested I will probably post my own but at this point what’s out there should work.

 ##Linux installation:

-Install docker.
-Linux (make sure to create UID/GID needed) https://docs.docker.com/engine/installation/
+For differnt linux distributions/version see:  https://docs.docker.com/engine/installation/

-If you want the docker-host be be able to resolved host IPs (optional) install dnsmasq (google for your Linux flavor).
-Change --dns-host=x.x.x.x  to point the caching dns server.
+If you want the docker-host be be able to resolve host IPs (optional) install dnsmasq (google for your Linux flavor).
+Change DNSSERVER="192.168.2.100"  to point the caching dns server.
+This does not work on OSX yet!

 #MAC OSX installtion: